-In the Catholic Church, infants are baptized to welcome them into our Catholic faith and to free them from the original sin they were born with.
+In the Catholic Church, infants are baptized to welcome them into our Catholic faith and to free them from original sin with which they were born.
 We are happy to welcome your child into the faith.

 At St. Celestine Church the Sacrament of Baptism is celebrated on the second and fourth Sundays of each month.
-We invite the families to attend the 10:30 AM Mass with the baptism following at noon.
+The Baptisms at St. Celestine follow the 10:30 AM Mass and are at 11:45 AM.

 Arrangements for Baptism at St. Celestine and to register for the Baptismal Class must be made in advance by calling Ruthanne Swiatkowski at 708–452–0150 or via email firstname.lastname@example.org.
 Call Mary Krewer at St. Cyprian to make arrangements for Baptism and to register for the Baptismal Class.
 Email email@example.com or call 708-453-4800.

 A Baptismal Preparation Class is required for all who are having children baptized who are infants through age 5.
 These classes are held on the second Wednesday every other month at 7 PM alternating between St. Celestine and St. Cyprian Churches.

 If you are interested in Baptism for older children or for adults, please call Ruthanne Swiatkowski at 708-452-0150 to discuss your options.

 Baptismal Class Schedule 2019-2020